 One of the most well-known religious traditions that don’t celebrate Christmas is the Jehovah’s Witnesses.
-Importantly, neither Pentecostals nor other Protestants consider Jehovah’s Witnesses to be Christians because they deny doctrines like the Trinity, the deity of Christ, and the penal-substitutionary atonement of Christ on the cross.
+But, importantly, neither Pentecostals nor other Protestants consider Jehovah’s Witnesses Christians because they deny doctrines like the Trinity, the deity of Christ, and the penal-substitutionary atonement of Christ on the cross.

 |Jehovah’s Witnesses Argument||Christian Response|

 |Holidays are rooted in the belief in or worship of other gods||Christians don’t worship false gods, but only the one true God who exists in three persons: the Father, Son, and Holy Spirit.|